In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Early stages of CKD are often asymptomatic.
 Symptoms typically develop as kidney function declines and may include:

-Fatigue and Weakness: Due to anaemia and accumulation of waste products.
+Fatigue and weakness: Due to anaemia and accumulation of waste products.

 Oedema: Swelling in the legs, ankles, and around the eyes due to fluid retention.